Julynx/wthr/README.md

   Usage:           wthr [LOCATION] [OPTIONS] ...
   Example:         wthr Dubai

-  --mode=default   Equivalent to ommiting the '--mode' flag.
-  -d               Shows the current weather for the location.
+  --mode=default   Equivalent to ommiting the '--mode' flag, -d               shows the current weather for the location.
   --mode=forecast  Displays an 8-day forecast for the location, -f               including minimum and maximum temperatures.
 ```